 Seattle-based nonprofit EarthCorps trains young adults from around the world in environmental leadership and restoration.
 These leaders in training, in turn, lead year-round work parties to maintain green spaces around the Seattle area — a great opportunity to contribute to the parks that sustain families all year long.
 Kids will love learning about local flora and fauna, and how to use tools.

-Good to know: Kids ages 12 and younger must be accompanied by an adult to volunteer; unaccompanied teens ages 13–18 must have a signed youth waiver.
+Good to know: All ages welcome but young kids must be accompanied by an adult and a signed youth waiver may be necessary.

 6. Be a sandwich superhero at Heroes for the Homeless